Updated: 5 days ago

 Our bodies are also the place where we EXPERIENCE emotions.
 The avoidance of perceived negative emotions alone can be enough to create the divide.
 Emotions come up... we push them down and lock them out.
 We THINK about our emotions rather than feel them.
 We are so desperate to feel better that we skip the step of feeling the feeling.
 In many cases we become so disconnected we are not even able to the feel the perceived positive emotions.

 This road to embodiment leads us to living our unique experience fully and WHOLLY in the present moment.
 Along the way our baseline becomes calmer and clearer.
 When we Know who we are beneath the layers of programing, outside expectations, and even our past choices.
 We fall deeply in love with ourselves.
 We have gratitude for both the light and the dark within us.
 As we feel worthy we open ourselves to receiving the love and we cycle it back out into the world.
-This is the journey of healing, a returning to wholeness.
+This is the journey of healing, feeling our wholeness.